Workers Involved in Revising Union Collective Agreements

 By: Betty Beaton

-Santiago de Cuba workers are involved in revising union collective agreements: internal regulations, appointed positions, economy plans, undivided profits, and payment systems are among the aspects to be checked in the agreements between the union and management, during the trade union meetings.
+Workers- Santiago de Cuba workers are involved in revising union collective agreements: internal regulations, appointed positions, economy plans, undivided profits, and payment systems are among the aspects to be checked in the agreements between the union and management, during the trade union meetings.

-At such meetings, management should present the current annual budget for debate, an atypical period in unique circumstances: the COVID-19 pandemic, the endless intensification of the US blockade and the implementation of the new monetary ordering; definitely a new and very complex scenario.
+Workers- At such meetings, management should present the current annual budget for debate, an atypical period in unique circumstances: the COVID-19 pandemic, the endless intensification of the US blockade and the implementation of the new monetary ordering; definitely a new and very complex scenario.

 Efficiency is now a particularly key element in Cuban economy in the business sector for the new monetary ordering, according to Ulises Guilarte, politburo member and secretary general of the Cuban Workers Federation (CTC in Spanish), during his visit to different local entities.

-The top union leader acknowledged that during the first days of the implementation of the new socioeconomic measures there was discontent on the workers’ side.
+Workers- The top union leader acknowledged that during the first days of the implementation of the new socioeconomic measures there was discontent on the workers’ side.
 It imposes a systematic collective assessment in the search of solutions.

 He said they have received so far opinions that criticize the behavior of management and trade union organizations, mostly associated to payment systems, loss of purchasing power due to strong prices and poor supply and offer.
 Others relate to prices for workers’ canteens, transportation and corporate uniforms.